 Hats - Outside use only and must be plain blue or black.
 No caps.

 Cosmetics - Make up, including fake tan, is not permitted.
 For obvious safety reasons, false nails are not appropriate in school.
 Nail varnish, French manicure or nail decoration of any kind is not allowed.
-False eyelashes and are not permitted and eyebrows should be kept natural.
+False eyelashes are not permitted and eyebrows should be kept natural.

 Jewellery - (if required) Wrist watch.
 One small, circular silver or gold single stud earring may be worn in lower lobes and these will need to be removed for PE lessons.